 The goal of any museum is to tell you what you need to know when you’re in the museum.
 The Virginia Living Museum has excellent explanatory placards everywhere.
-But you will get so much more pleasure out of the experience if you are actually familiar with the topics before you enter the museum.
-So check out a few books on the geography and physical features of the state of Virginia – you’ll be glad you did!
+But you will get so much more pleasure from the experience if you are familiar with the topics before entering the museum.
+So check out a few books on Virginia’s geography and physical features – you’ll be glad you did!

 Opening and Closing

-The VLM is open every day from 9 a.m. to 5 p.m., except during the Winter season (Labor Day to Memorial Day), when the Sunday hours are noon to 5 pm.
+The VLM is open every day from 9 a.m. to 5 p.m., except during the Winter season (Labor Day) when the Sunday hours are noon to 5 pm.
 The Museum is closed on Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.

 Better Safe Than Sorry

 The phone number for the museum is 757-595-1900.
-I’m going to suggest that you call the Museum before you set out, to ensure that it is open.
-This may seem like a waste of time, but I actually had the experience this summer of dropping in to visit the museum only to discover it was closed because of a power outage caused by a storm the night before!
-Now that’s probably a once-in-a-lifetime event, nevertheless, it doesn’t take long to make the call and it will save any disappointment later.
+I suggest you call the Museum before you set out to ensure it is open.
+This may seem like a waste of time, but I had the experience this summer of visiting the museum only to discover it was closed because of a power outage caused by a storm the night before!
+Now that’s probably a once-in-a-lifetime event.
+Nevertheless, making the call doesn’t take long and will save any disappointment later.

-Another website to visit is the Hampton Roads Bird Club at http://www.hamptonroadsbirdclub.org.
+Exhibits change regularly, so check the website atto see what’s new.
+Another website to visit is the Hampton Roads Bird Club at .